 Freshman Success = High School Success

 Studies continue to prove that freshman success is the best indicator of graduation rates in high school.
 At RPA, we take every care to build in success from the beginning of high school.
 RPA invests heavily in our freshmen by building early success into their schedules.
-Each freshman has a staff advisor, who takes time to get to know each of their students and their needs and is available through email, phone/text, and appointment.
+The Freshman Student Success Team (SST) takes time to get to know each of their students and their needs and is available through email, phone/text, and appointment.

 - Personal/Interpersonal Skills:

 Continue the process of discovering and knowing self through group interactions and through varied self-assessments

 - Life Skills:

 The Seven Habits of the Highly Effective RPA Student (Dependability, Optimism, Respect, Curiosity, Zest, Grit, and Gratitude)

 - Post Secondary Prep:

 ACT Aspire Testing

 Hartman, J., Wilkins, C., Gregory, L., Gould, L. F., & D’Souza, S. (2011).
 Applying an ontrack indicator for high school graduation: Adapting the Consortium on Chicago School Research indicator for five Texas districts.
 (Issues & Answers Report, REL 2011–No.100).
 Washington, DC: U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance, Regional Educational Laboratory Southwest.Available from: http://files.eric.ed.gov/fulltext/ED514377.pdf